The bully foreman

 In 1994 I was the inspector for an airport construction job.
-I worked for a very good BMW friend that is a Civil engineer who specializes in airport design and construction.
+I worked for a very good BMW friend, Don Cortright, who is a Civil engineer that specializes in airport design and construction.

 The airport under design and construction was in Coalinga, CA. This area is in the center of earthquake activity in CA.

-The job was to take more than a year and so I stayed in an apartment and went home on weekends.
-This worked well and I enjoyed working with the crew.
+The job was to take more than a year.
+I stayed in an apartment and went home on weekends.
+This arrangement worked well, and I enjoyed working with the crew.

-The contractor that won the bid hired laborers out of the local union hall.
-These laborers were all Mexican and very good at their job.
+The contractor that won the bid hired Mexican laborers out of the local union hall.
+These laborers were very good at their job.

-My inspection work had huge pauses, so I would help the crew with their work.
+My inspection work had huge pauses, so I liked to help the crew with their work.
 They had never seen an inspector do anything like that.
 They even had their wives make extra Burritos for me.
-They got heated on top of the engines.
+They heated them on top of the engines.

-The contractor had only one employee on site and he performed as the foreman.
+The contractor had only one employee on-site, and he was the foreman.
 Quickly I learned that the workers hated him.
-They would carefully tell me to go inspect something.
-That meant that it wasn’t done correctly and they hated doing inferior work.
+They would carefully tell me to inspect something.
+That meant that it wasn’t done correctly, and they hated doing inferior work.
 They ratted him out to me several times a week.

 Often the foreman would show up and put his quarter down on the table.
 He was a better player than any of his crew.
 As the winner, he would hog the table for the evening.
 What he should have done is win two games, give it up and buy a round of beer for his crew.
 Nope, he was a bully.

 I asked the crew workers to find me the best pool player who also spoke English.
 We drove to another town to do some testing.
 We played a couple of games, and in this way, I could see how to discuss my plan.
 Then I showed him the technological tricks, right, and left-handed play.
 Then I played one-handed with both right and left hands.

 His appraisal was that the foreman wasn’t even in the ballpark of being able to beat me.
 I gave them my phone number at the apartment so that they could call me up when he appeared at their pool game.